* Images shown are of mature plants

 Soursop Trees produce remarkable fruit with a unique look and flavor.
 Those who have never seen a soursop before are often amazed by its elongated shape with bright green skin that has a soft prickly appearance.

-However, aside from being famous for a distinct fruit soursops are also known for their amazing health benefits.
-The fruit and leaves contain a number vitamins and nutrients like potassium, calcium, iron, vitamin C and Vitamin A for healthy skin and energy.
+However, aside from being famous for distinct fruit, Soursops are also known for their amazing health benefits.
+The fruit and leaves contain a number of vitamins and nutrients like potassium, calcium, iron, vitamin C and Vitamin A for healthy skin and energy.

 Soursop flesh is like a blended fruit smoothie with sweet and sour juices.
 You can't find this tropical blend of flavors anywhere else.
 Soursops are great for snacking as well as pairing with desserts like ice cream or pies.

 Aside from producing tons of delectable fruit soursop trees also provide an exotic look with their lush green foliage and bright yellow flowers.
 The flowers pop against the soursop tree's long and slender leaves and draw the eye to their striking beauty.

 Soursop trees will turn any space into a tropical getaway indoors or out.
 This low maintenance tree is perfect for containers.
 If you live in an area that gets too cold for this tree simply place it in a pot and bring it indoors once the weather starts to get cold.

 Soursop trees are hard to find, so they are often in limited supply.
 Be sure to order yours before they're all gone.